Academic All-America: Process

 Initially, team selections were composed of both a University Division, made up of Division I participants, and a College Division, made up of Division II, Division III, NAIA, and 2-year colleges.
 First, second and third team selections are made for both divisions in most Academic All-America programs.
 However, the football programs only select a first and second team.
 The football University Division includes both Football Bowl Subdivision and Football Championship Subdivision.
 In 2011, the program was expanded to incorporate four sets of teams: Division I, Division II, Division III and a College Division that included all U.S. four-year institutions outside the NCAA, two-year colleges and Canadian schools.
 After the 2018 award cycle, the NAIA was spun off from the College Division, with the College Division now consisting of two-year schools, plus four-year schools in the U.S. and Canada that are not members of the NCAA or NAIA.

-Nominations must be made on the CoSIDA website by a current dues-paying member with a CoSIDA-issued user name and password for the academic year at issue.
+Nominations must be made on the College Sports Communicators website by a current dues-paying member with a CSC-issued user name and password for the academic year at issue.
 Formerly, nominations were made by pen and ink and then with typewritten nominations.
-The CoSIDA members nominate student-athletes only from the academic institution that they are affiliated with.
-The nominees must be a starter or important reserve with at least a 3.30 cumulative grade point average (on a 4.0 scale) at his/her current institution.
-Nominees must have participated in at least 50 percent of the team’s games at the position listed on the nomination form (where applicable).
+The CSC members nominate student-athletes only from the academic institution that they are affiliated with.
+The nominees must be a starter or important reserve with at least a 3.50 cumulative grade point average (on a 4.0 scale) at his/her current institution.
+Nominees must have participated in at least 50 percent of the team's games at the position listed on the nomination form (where applicable).
 In baseball and softball, pitchers must have at least 10.0 innings pitched.
 Nominees are ineligible until the completion of one full calendar year at his/her current institution and attainment of sophomore athletic eligibility.
 Transfers, graduate students and two-year college graduates must have completed one full calendar year at the nominating institution to be eligible.
-Graduate school nominees must have a cumulative GPA of 3.30 or better both as an undergraduate and in graduate school.
+Graduate school nominees must have a cumulative GPA of 3.50 or better both as an undergraduate and in graduate school.
 Except for at-large program, there are no limits in the number of athletes an institution may nominate.
-In the at-large program, nominations are limited to three per school per gender (a total of three men's at-large candidates and three women's at-large candidates).
-If an institution participates in both the college and the university divisions, it may nominate a total of three men and three women between the two divisions.
+In the at-large program, nominations are limited to three per school per gender (a total of five men's at-large candidates and five women's at-large candidates).
+If an institution participates in both the college and the university divisions, it may nominate a total of five men and five women between the two divisions.